How does the Hand Pump Work?

 Pump Head, With Handle or Motor

-The Drop Pipe Kits is has a 1/16″ diameter weep hole drilled 4 feet down from the top.
+The top Drop Pipe Kit is has a 1/16″ diameter weep hole drilled 4 feet down from the top.
 When the pump is not being used, the weep hole allows the water in the head to bleed out, so, in cold climates, the water won’t freeze.
 And in hot climates, water does not stay in the pump head being heated.